 testosterone.
 Each testicle is about the size

 and shape of a small egg.
-At the back of each testicle is the epididymis, a
+At the back of each testicle is a

 The testicles develop

 in the belly of an unborn male baby.
 In most cases they move down into the scrotum before or soon after birth.
 But sometimes they do not descend as expected.
 Having an undescended testicle can increase the risk for

 This is a complete physical exam of the groin and the genitals, which are the penis, scrotum, and testicles.
 Your doctor will feel the organs and check them for lumps, swelling, shrinking, and other signs of a problem.